aestellic/BBMenuSE/README.md

 ---

 ### 🔧 How it works:
 Pokémon Generation 1 games contain a large amount of unused space within their save files.
-BBMenu takes advantage of this by storing its data there through Arbitrary Code Execution (ACE).
-When the game loads, BBMenu uses specific hijacking techniques to inject its kernel into memory and load any required libraries.
+BBMenuSE takes advantage of this by storing its data there through Arbitrary Code Execution (ACE).
+When the game loads, BBMenuSE uses specific hijacking techniques to inject its kernel into memory and load any required libraries.

 The kernel continuously runs active payloads in the background and can trigger the script menu on demand.
 Each menu payload is first copied into WRAM before it runs.
 This design ensures full compatibility with Virtual Console (VC) releases, which cannot execute code directly from the save file — unlike the original Game Boy cartridges.